rignanese/VHDL_LAB/Lab3/readme.md

         ...
         when others => r_Hex_Encoding <= (others => 'X');
 ```
+- Note that the keyword `others` may be used to refer to all elements not already mentioned
 - Now we can end the case, the if (clk) and the process
 - As concurrent statemennt now, we have to assign the 7 outputs to each element of the r_Hex_Encoding vector
 ```